mhx/dwarfs/doc/mkdwarfs.md

   metadata to uncompressed metadata without having to rebuild or recompress all the other data.

+- `--rebuild-metadata`:
+  Completely rebuild the metadata block.
+This will upgrade the internal format of the metadata to the latest version instead of just recompressing the metadata block.

 - `--recompress-categories=`[`!`]*category*[`,`...]:
   When `--recompress` is set to `all` or `block`, this option controls which categories of blocks will be recompressed.
 Adding a `!` in front